Archdiocese of Auch: Cathedral and chapter

-The current cathedral of the diocese of Auch, dedicated to the Blessed Virgin Mary, is a Gothic structure with a neo-classical Renaissance façade, but imposing in spite of this incongruity; its fifteenth-century windows are said to be the most beautiful in France.
+The current cathedral of the diocese of Auch, dedicated to the Blessed Virgin Mary, is a Gothic structure with a neo-classical Renaissance façade.
+Georges Goyau describes the building as "imposing in spite of this incongruity", and praises its fifteenth-century windows as the most beautiful in France.
 An imaginative and entirely unverified story of the earlier cathedrals, one founded by Clovis himself, is given by Abbé François Caneto.

 The chapter of the cathedral was the largest in France.
 It was composed of fifteen dignities (not dignitaries), twenty ecclesiastical canons, and five secular canons.
 The dignities included: the provost, the abbot of Faget, the abbot of Idrac, the abbot of Sere; the eight archdeacons (Angles, Sabanes, Sos, Vic, Armagnac, Magnoac, Astarac, and Pardaillan); the prior of Montequivo, and the prior of Beata Maria de Nivibus, the sacristan, and the canon theologicus.
 All the dignities were appointees of the archbishop, except the prior de Niviis.
 The five secular canons were: the Count of Armagnac, the Baron de Montaut, the Baron de Pardillan, the Baron de Montesquiou, and the Baron de l'Isle.
 There were also 36 semiprebendarii and 38 chaplains, in addition to other clergy.

 In 1436 the first archbishop, Philippe de Levis, received a bull from Pope Eugene IV which forbade the installation of anyone as a canon of the cathedral chapter of Auch who was not noble by blood or by education; or to appoint anyone to a dignity in the chapter who was not already a canon.

 There were also eight collegiate churches, with chapters of canons.
 These included: Baranum (dean and 12 canons), Castrum novum [Castelnau de Magnoac] (10 canons, 2 prebendiaries), Jégun (8 canons), Nogaroli (12 canons, 5 prebendaries, and other members), Tria (6 canons), Vic-Fézenac (12 canons and 6 prebendiaries), Bassous (10 canons), and Sauciate [Sos] (6 canons, 4 prebendaries).